 An investigation of the misunderstanding and misuse of the magical arts in modern times

 Do not be misled by the title of this article.
-It does not provide hints and tips on how to cast spells for love or money, predict the future, summon spirits, curse enemies, draw sigils, create servitors, make pacts, invoke succubi, or all the other rigmarole popularly thought to constitute practical Magic.
+It does not provide hints and tips on how to cast spells for love or money, predict the future, summon spirits, curse enemies, draw sigils, create servitors, make pacts with the devil, invoke succubi, or all the other nonsensical rigmarole popularly thought to constitute practical Magic.
 If that is the reason you have stumbled on this page you will be sorely disappointed.
 We have not, and never shall provide any practical instruction in the magical arts.
-The wise man or woman on the path to the Light will discover all they need to know anyway and use what they learn for good only, whereas the vulgar, the thrill-seeker and the merely curious, though they search an entire lifetime, will never discover the true Arcanum of magic.
+The wise man or woman on the path to the Light will discover all they need to know anyway and use what they learn for good only, whereas the vulgar, the thrill-seeker and the merely curious, though they search an entire lifetime, will never discover the true Arcanum of Magic.
 What they may learn are those lesser arts which have leaked out to the masses over the course of time, most of which are misunderstood and misused as we shall see as we develop our theme.

 In an article published in The Theosophist in 1879, the 19th century occultist and mystic, H. P. Blavatsky wrote: "Neither white, nor black magic are what popular superstition understands by the terms.
 The possibility of 'raising spirits,' according to the Key of Solomon, is the height of superstition and ignorance.
 Purity of deed and thoughts can alone raise us to an intercourse 'with the gods' and attain for us the goal we desire."
 These words may come as a surprise to those who fondly imagine that 'spirits'—whatever they may mean by this word—can be summoned by anyone armed with a spell downloaded from the Internet, a wand and a few so-called 'magical' accoutrements, such as candles and the burning of a few noxious herbs.